Meet the cast of BBC One’s The Nest - TheNewsTrace

 Samuel Small performs Jack

 Who’s Jack?
-Hilary’s son and Dan and Emily’s nephew, Jack is a proficient teenager in his final 12 months of faculty.
+Hilary’s son and Dan and Emily’s nephew, Jack is a proficient teenager in his final yr of college.
 Intelligent and musical, he’s set to go to Cambridge College.

 The place have I seen Samuel Small earlier than?
-The newcomer performed one of Viserys’ “Little Birds” in HBO’s Recreation of Thrones, and performed Robert Edwards in the TV sequence So Awkward.
+The newcomer performed one of Viserys’ “Little Birds” in HBO’s Recreation of Thrones, and performed Robert Edwards in the TV collection So Awkward.

 Katie Leung performs Eleanor

 Who’s Eleanor?
-A journalist all in favour of Dan’s enterprise affairs – and his connection to a latest loss of life.
+A journalist concerned about Dan’s enterprise affairs – and his connection to a current loss of life.

 The place have I seen Katie Leung earlier than?
-The Scottish actress is greatest identified for taking part in Harry Potter’s old flame curiosity, Cho Chang, in the Harry Potter movie sequence.
-She performed Liuli in the latest TV sequence Chimerica, and Lau Chen in Strangers.
+The Scottish actress is greatest identified for taking part in Harry Potter’s old flame curiosity, Cho Chang, in the Harry Potter movie collection.
+She performed Liuli in the current TV collection Chimerica, and Lau Chen in Strangers.

 Kate Dickie performs Detective Mcclelland